How to Price Art Commissions: Your Art Pricing Guide

 So many variables exist that influence the asking price that one size can never fit all.
 All these factors come into play:

-I cover everything you need to know in this guide.
-You should check it out if you want to make money selling your art in a no-nonsense way:
+I cover everything you need to know in this selling guide.

 If You Want to Sell Your Art